 For all busy professionals on the go, consider giving these ideas a try.
 Hopefully, they help support a busy AND healthy lifestyle while helping you use all those delicious ingredients you have stocked in your home!

 When it comes to traditional healthy salads, we are often cognizant of the ingredients and portions, but we also need to remember the dressing.
 Usually, the salad dressings (should your recipe call for one) are the unhealthiest part of the entire recipe.

 Pay attention to the nutrition label and purchase only those with organic ingredients, low fat, and low sodium.
 Alternatively, you can make your own dressing at home with olive oil, lemon juice, and herbs.
 There are tons of options out there as well.
-It takes a little bit of research, but once you get the recipe down, it’ll be quick and easy to do!
+It takes a little research, but once you get the recipe down, it’ll be quick and easy to do!